Ahsharah/SBA-316---The-Document-Object-Model/README.md

 Description -

-    MyLife To-Do List is a simple, interactive web application designed to help users manage their daily tasks.
+    My Life To-Do List is a simple, interactive web application designed to help users manage their daily tasks.
 It's tailored for a 30-something young lady of Black and Hispanic descent, focusing on categories such as self-care, traveling, homework for classes, and exercise.

 Features -